tom-byrn/Block-2-Project/README.md

 # Calculator Project README

 ## Project Overview
 Welcome to our Calculator Project!
-This application is a versatile calculator that supports a wide range of functionalities, from basic arithmetic operations to advanced mathematical computations. ✨
+This application is a versatile CLI calculator that supports a wide range of functionalities. ✨

 ### Features
 The calculator supports the following operations: